-• ID a virtual address identification number, common to the master and the backup.
-The ID associated to an IP must be unique on the subnet (in case you have several distinct gateways using VRRP)

-Virtual IP address The address managed by the instance.
-It must be different from any other IP address assigned to the device, either static or DHCP-provided which the virtual IP address is bound
+- ID a virtual address identification number, common to the master and the backup.
+The ID associated to an IP must be unique on the subnet (in case you have several distinct gateways using VRRP) - Virtual IP address The address managed by the instance.
+It must be different from any other IP address assigned to the device, either static or DHCP-provided - Netmask Routing information for the virtual IP address - Network interface The physical (Ethernet...) or logical (bridge...) subnet to which the virtual IP address is bound